How to Recover Data from NAS Buffalo CloudStation CS-WV2.0/R1: Essential RAID Array Recovery Steps

 It is important to regularly back up data from the NAS device to minimize the risk of data loss.

-Although NAS CloudStation CS-WV2.0/R1 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS CloudStation CS-WV2.0/R1 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view